Seeing an oncology navigator online on Maple is easy

 What can an online oncology navigator do?

-Navigators can provide patients and their families actionable and effective information regarding second opinions and possible treatment options.
+Oncology navigators can provide patients and their families actionable and effective information regarding second opinions and possible treatment options.
 They have up-to-date knowledge on clinical trials, cutting-edge diagnostic tests, genetic sequencing tests, and the ability to increase awareness of differences in hospital protocols and treatment tools across varying institutions.

 What should I expect during my consultation with an oncology navigator?